-The foundation of TCM originated with ancient China’s belief that it was taboo to perform surgery on the body.
-The body was seen as a holy temple and shouldn’t be invaded.
+The foundation of TCM originated with ancient China’s beliefs that it is taboo to perform surgery on the body.
+The body was seen as a holy temple and should not be invaded.
 Hence, ancient China sought to treat internal illnesses using external methods.
 This is one of the popular theories of how acupuncture and Chinese herbalism came about.

 In ancient China another important philosophy was to prevent disease or illness from occurring.
 In practice this meant each village was under the care of a doctor.
 By keeping the villagers healthy, the villagers were able to reciprocate the care given to them by supplying the doctor with food and clothing.
 The consequence of villagers getting sick was high, no food for the doctor!
 In maintaining everyone’s health with acupuncture, Chinese herbs and other ancient health practices such as moxibustion and cupping, everyone was able to purposefully and efficiently fulfill their role in their community.